netioproducts/PyNetio/README.md

 for more information about commands see `Netio device CMD --help`

 You can also use configuration file, specified wia `--config netio.ini` or wia `NETIO_CONFIG` environment variable.
-For explanation and example of the configuration file see [examples](examples/netio.example.ini)
+For explanation and example of the configuration file see [examples](examples/netio.example.ini) User and password can be also specified wia `NETIO_USER` and `NETIO_PASSWORD` Environ.

 example usage:
 ```